eslint/eslint/docs/user-guide/configuring.md

 * The patterns are applied against the file path relative to the directory of the config file.
 For example, if your config file has the path `/Users/john/workspace/any-project/.eslintrc.js` and the file you want to lint has the path `/Users/john/workspace/any-project/lib/util.js`, then the pattern provided in `.eslintrc.js` will be executed against the relative path `lib/util.js`.
 * Glob pattern overrides have higher precedence than the regular configuration in the same config file.
 Multiple overrides within the same config are applied in order.
 That is, the last override block in a config file always has the highest precedence.
 * A glob specific configuration works almost the same as any other ESLint config.
-Override blocks can contain any configuration options that are valid in a regular config, with the exception of `root`.
+Override blocks can contain any configuration options that are valid in a regular config, with the exception of `root` and `ignorePatterns`.
     * A glob specific configuration can have `extends` setting, but the `root` property in the extended configs is ignored.
+The `ignorePatterns` property in the extended configs is used only for the files the glob specific configuration matched.
     * Nested `overrides` setting will be applied only if the glob patterns of both of the parent config and the child config matched.
 This is the same when the extended configs have `overrides` setting.
 * Multiple glob patterns can be provided within a single override block.
 A file must match at least one of the supplied patterns for the configuration to apply.
 * Override blocks can also specify patterns to exclude from matches.
 If a file matches any of the excluded patterns, the configuration won't apply.